Summary of course

 General Info (materials required for the course)

 You will be asked to pay for materials and trips at enrolment.
-The fee is currently £50 to cover trips and £175 for a basic kit which includes 1 TB external hard-drive, 16gb SD card, BTEC course handbook, card reader, headphones and the use of an online portfolio for storing your work.
+The fee is currently £50 to cover trips and £175 for a basic kit which includes 1 TB external hard-drive, 16gb SD card, card reader, headphones, lights and other materials which will be confirmed in your enrolment pack.